-Many Macomb dental implants patients have the incorrect assumption that since the tooth replacement systems are synthetic, that they can’t become infected.
+Many Galesburg dental implants patients have the incorrect assumption that since the tooth replacement systems are synthetic, that they can’t become infected.
 However, in reality, there is a risk of infection after getting dental implants placed called peri-implantitis.
 This infection can grow around and underneath your new dental implants and their titanium “roots,” causing a risk of implant failure, which means that your dental implants may fall out.

 What is Peri-implantitis?

 While rare, peri-implantitis can be quite serious.
 It happens when there are inflammation and swelling of the gum and surrounding jawbone near your dental implants, which are either in the process of fusing with your jawbone or have already completed this process.
-Macomb patients who develop peri-implantitis are at risk for the following complications:
+Galesburg patients who develop peri-implantitis are at risk for the following complications:

 - Losing jawbone tissue.

 - Dental implants instability, meaning your implants could become loose.

 - Dental implants failure, meaning your implants could fall out or need to be removed.